 Judo isn’t a sport that sees tremendous turnover from year to year, so most of the medal winners from the previous world championships tend to perform well again the following season.
 In fact, several of the 2018 gold medal winners are coming in as the top seeds in their weight classes for the 2019 World Judo Championships, including the following:

 - Nikoloz Sherazadishvili (Men’s Middleweight)

 There are typically only two markets available for judo betting: outright bets on who will win each weight class, and individual match betting.
 Odds typically become available for the World Judo Championships at online sports betting sites in the days just before the event begins.

 Free Bets and Betting Offers

-While sportsbooks rarely create offers specifically for the World Judo Championships, our list of recommended sportsbooks all offer brilliant bonuses.
+While bookmakers rarely create offers specifically for the World Judo Championships, our list of recommended betting sites all offer brilliant bonuses.